Canada's Alamos Gold, AuRico merger may spark rival bids

 "We believe AuRico, particularly Young-Davidson (Ontario mine), offers a compelling asset at current valuation levels for an interloper and as such, we see room for a potential premium deal to occur," Raymond James analyst Phil Russo said in a note to clients.

-Possible suitors could include Canadian miners Goldcorp Inc (G.TO), Yamana Gold Inc (YRI.TO) and Agnico Eagle Mines Ltd (AEM.TO).
+Possible suitors could include Canadian miners Goldcorp Inc, Yamana Gold Inc and Agnico Eagle Mines Ltd.

 A Yamana spokesman declined to comment, and Goldcorp and Agnico did not immediately respond to requests for a statement.

-A stumbling block to a competing bid may be a $83.3 million side deal Alamos struck to buy a 9.9 percent stake in AuRico via a private placement for $2.99 a share, in line with AuRico's closing price on Friday.
+A stumbling block to a competing bid may be a $83.3 million side deal Alamos struck to buy a 9.9 percent stake in AuRico via a private placement for C$2.99 a share, a 21 percent discount to AuRico's closing price on Friday.

 This deal is not contingent on the acquisition closing, so any rival bidder for AuRico would have to pay a premium to buy out those shares, on top of standard break fees.